ahayashi/hclib-actor/doc/markdowns/tools/tcomm.md

 -   The function can profile a Selector with multiple mailboxes, but the profiler assumes that the main part only does send to MB0, not MB1, MB2, …
 -   Use this function just for getting rough information on what part can be a bottleneck.

-## More application examplar result
+## More application exemplar results

 ### Histogram
 Sbatch script example